Wendy Morton: I’ll never forget chaotic vote that sank Liz Truss

 Ms Truss refused to accept Ms Morton's resignation, as she battled to hold her government together.

-But the PM stepped down the following day, when it became clear that she had lost the confidence of her MPs.
+But the PM stepped down the following day, when it became clear she had lost the confidence of her MPs.

 It "was one of those nights that I will probably never forget", Ms Morton told the BBC's Politics Live.

-As chief whip, it was her job to get Tory MPs to vote with the government - but many had refused to do so on the evening of 19 October because they opposed Ms Truss's policy on fracking.
+As chief whip, she was tasked with ensuring Tory MPs voted with the government, but many had refused to do so on the evening of 19 October because they opposed Ms Truss's policy on fracking.

 MPs had been told it amounted to a confidence vote in the government in an effort to get them in line.

+"That's why I took the stance that I did, as chief whip," Ms Morton said.
+"We were expecting colleagues to be in the lobby with us."

-But there was confusion over whether that was really the case and the disarray that followed, with claims Tory MPs were being bullied by ministers into backing the government, proved to be the beginning of the end for Ms Truss's short-lived premiership.
+But there was confusion over whether it really was a confidence vote and the disarray that followed, including claims Tory MPs were being bullied by ministers into backing the government, proved to be the beginning of the end for Ms Truss's short-lived premiership.

-Ms Morton - who was a key political ally of Ms Truss - told the BBC she had since "spent a lot of time reflecting on" the vote in October.
+Ms Morton - who was a key political ally of Ms Truss - said she had since "spent a lot of time reflecting on" the vote in October.
+She confirmed that it had been a confidence vote.

-Speaking on the Politics Live programme, Ms Morton said she resigned as chief whip "on the basis that No 10 were interfering" in the vote.
+In her first TV interview about the events of that night, Ms Morton said she resigned as chief whip "on the basis that No 10 were interfering" in the vote.

-"I feel so strongly about the integrity of the chief whip and the red lines that I have," Ms Morton told the BBC.
+"I feel so strongly about the integrity of the chief whip and the red lines that I have," Ms Morton said.
 "But the prime minister would not accept my resignation so I continued."

 She said her conversation with Ms Truss was "robust but it was respectful", adding: "I have spoken to her since."